opensearch-project/project-website/_posts/2023-04-10-opensource-perf.markdown

 When operating an email server, performance is a concern, as email is a massively used application, generally considered critical.
 Often with even a medium-sized deployment, handling over 1000 requests per seconds is not uncommon.
 We use a range of tools for benchmarking the performance of Apache James.
 Our docs [explain](https://github.com/apache/james-project/blob/master/server/apps/distributed-app/docs/modules/ROOT/pages/benchmark/index.adoc) some of the benchmarks we suggest our administrators run to identify performance bottlenecks and malfunctions in their clusters.

 Apache James relies on OpenSearch as its search engine for its email database.
 It takes as a dependency the [opensearch-java client](https://github.com/opensearch-project/opensearch-java).
-Performance testing revealed that the application was spending a noticeable chunk of time running the opensearch-java code, so we set out to examine the performance characteristics of this component.
+We frequently run performance tests with custom [Gatling](https://gatling.io/) made benchmarks.
+Especially we conducting regression tests on performance when migrating from ElasticSearch 7.10 to OpenSearch for licenses reasons (as an Apache project the SSPL license of driver code is not acceptable).
+We realized the OpenSearch requests were slower and started investigating why.

 ### Identifying the performance issue